learnerjunjun/Hs300-CVaR-Strategy/README.md

 Portfolio Optimization Using Machine Learning and Deep Learning methods to predict rate of return.
 Then use the predicted date to build portfolio optimization models.
 ## Problems to slove
 - Tradtional Mean-Variance model use mean return as rate of return, but that's not suitable for short term investment;
-- Nomal distuibution hypothesis is not always works in reality;
+- Nomal distuibution hypothesis not always works in reality;
 - Variance to stand the risk of investment is too roughly;
 ## Plan
 ### Data Update